Levy FAQ

 How will the renovation project be funded?

-Under the OFCC proposal, the State would fund 75% of any renovation project and we would have to ask the taxpayers for 25% to fund the rest of the project.
+Under the OFCC proposal, the State would fund approximately 75% of any renovation project and we would have to ask the taxpayers for approximately 25% to fund the rest of the project.
 This percentage does change over time based on property values and student enrollment data.
-Our local share (the amount our taxpayers would have to pay) has gone up each year for the past decade.
-Now that the district has entered into an ELPP agreement that local share can not go up for this project.
+Our local share (the amount our taxpayers would have to pay for a project as opposed to how much the state would fund) has gone up each year for the past decade.

 Ohio’s Expedited Local Partnership Program (ELPP) is designed to give school districts not yet participating in Ohio’s co-funded Classroom Facilities Assistance Program (CFAP) the opportunity to move ahead with portions of their facilities’ needs.